SpinalHDL/VexRiscv/README.md

 ## VexRiscv Architecture

 VexRiscv is implemented via a 5 stage in-order pipeline on which many optional and complementary plugins add functionalities to provide a functional RISC-V CPU.
-This approach is completely unconventional and only possible on meta hardware description languages (SpinalHDL in the current case) but has proven its advantages via the VexRiscv implementation:
+This approach is completely unconventional and only possible through meta hardware description languages (SpinalHDL in the current case) but has proven its advantages via the VexRiscv implementation:

 - You can swap/turn on/turn off parts of the CPU directly via the plugin system
 - You can add new functionalities/instruction without having to modify any sources code of the CPU
 - It allows the CPU configuration to cover a very large spectrum of implementation without cooking spaghetti code
 - It allows your code base to truly produce a parametrized CPU design

-If you generate the CPU without any plugin, it will only contain the definition of the 5 stages and their basic arbitration, but nothing else, as everything else, including the program counter is added into the CPU via plugins.
+If you generate the CPU without any plugin, it will only contain the definition of the 5 pipeline stages and their basic arbitration, but nothing else, as everything else, including the program counter is added into the CPU via plugins.

 ### Plugins